justinpetri/ICMP_Covert_Channcel/README.md

 # ICMP_Covert_Channcel
-This project sends an ICMP echo message from device to another.
-Within the sent packet is covert message (base64 encoded text).
-The second device runs the listener to capture the packet then decode the message.
-The main priorities for this project were to further my knowledge with golang and understanding of ICMP packets.
+The goal of this project was to develop an understanding of Golang and Covert (Timing) Channels.
+A Covert Timing Channel does not modify the packets but instead sends message at specific time intervals, allowing those discrepencies to be used to form a message.
+In this case, the user can enter a string and the program will convert it into binary.
+ICMP packets will then be sent at specific intervals to match the encoded binary message.
+The receiver will be listening and will pick up the ICMP packets, identify the discrepencies in time, convert to binary and then decode the hidden message.
+The timing intervals can be increased in order to slow down the sending rate of ICMP packet.
+Additionally, this tool can be repurposed to take in messages from other files.

-Separate files into two separate machines (or just use 127.0.0.1 as IP address for targetIP) change targetIP change stringToEncode
+This project is for educational purposes only!

 USE:
-- change "ENTER_TARGET_IP_HERE" to an IP in the ICMP_sender.go file
+- Separate ICMP_receiver.go and ICMP_sender.go onto two different machines (or run locally by entering 127.0.0.1 for targetIP)
-- run ICMP_receiver.go to begin packet capture
+- change targetIP value in ICMP_sender.go
-- run ICMP_sender.go
+- change stringToEncode value in ICMP_sender.go

 SOURCES USED:
 - https://pkg.go.dev/golang.org/x/net/icmp#PacketConn